joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-08-name-boxes.md

 A given arrangement partitions the boxes into a set of disjoint loops of size between $1$ and $n$, where the box after a given box in its loop is the box whose number it contains.
 It is easy to see that there is a one-to-one correspondence between arrangements and ways of forming such loops of boxes.

-The strategy succeeds whenever there is no loop greater than $n/2$ in length.
+The strategy succeeds whenever there is no loop greater than $n/2$ in size.
 For how many assignments is that true?
 We'll start by counting the assignments that create a loop of some size $s$ greater than $n/2$.
 There are $n \choose s$ ways to select boxes in the loop, $(s-1)!$ ways of ordering them, and $(n-s)!$ ways of assigning the remaining boxes.
 So the number of assignments with $s$-sized loops is:

 $${n \choose s} (s-1)!(n-s)! = \frac{n!}{s}$$